reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    There are 3 levels of devices even in this simple deployment which a user might want to replicate in his cloud view as well.
    More complex deployments where a PLC is further connected to more PLCs which are further connected to leaf sensors/actuators would require even more levels of nesting.
+   When a child device has its own nested child devices, it is expected that the parent child device sends/receives data on behalf of all its direct children.
+   So, there must be a way for a child device to subscribe for all data meant for itself and its own child devices, excluding its siblings and their child devices.
 1. Monitor the liveness of a piece of software running on a device (tedge or child) from the cloud.
 1. Gather the usage metrics of a software component(service) running on a device as measurements pushed to the cloud, associated to an entity representing that software linked to that device, and not the device itself.